 04 of 05

-Cut-out vanity tops give you more design flexibility, as this allows you to choose your own sink.
-You can choose either a top-mount self-rimming sink or, to give you a bit more counter space, an undermount sink.Continue to 5 of 5 below.
+Cut-out vanity tops offer the advantage of more design flexibility, since they allow you to choose your own sink.
+You can choose either a top-mount self-rimming sink, or, to give you a bit more counter space, an undermount sink.Continue to 5 of 5 below.

 05 of 05

-Longer vanity tops that have two cut-outs for basins, plus generous counter space, can be custom-ordered to fit base cabinets that stretch as long as 88 inches.
+Longer vanity tops that have two cut-outs for sink basins, plus generous counter space, can be custom-ordered to fit base cabinets that stretch as long as 88 inches.
 A countertop of this length in natural stone or quartz, as shown here, can be very heavy; DIYers will need helpers to tackle installation.